ReadingAndThinking.com

 Discover the oldest to modern greatest classic novels of all time for beginners & adults.
 Explore your must-read popular classic romance fiction today

-These aren't just the best classic novels list.
-Below, you'll find 30 books with detailed descriptions of each of these outstanding resources, helping you make well-informed decisions in your classic literature books journey."
+These aren't just the classic novels list.
+Below, you'll find fiction and non-fiction classic books with detailed descriptions of each of these outstanding resources, helping you make well-informed decisions in your classic literature book journey.

-In a poll of 100,000 readers across five continents in Europe, Asia, the United States, Australia, and Africa organized by the "New York Times" and "Reader's Digest" in the United States, the best classic novels of all time were selected.
+In a poll of 100,000 readers across five continents in Europe, Asia, the United States, Australia, and Africa organized by the "New York Times" and "Reader's Digest" in the United States, the best classic novels were selected.

 In the past two decades, many classic works have emerged, which affect our thinking and even our lives.